choeffer/360pibot/docs/intro.rst

 a cascade of two PID controllers.
 The outer loops are controlling the position, the inner loops are controlling the speed of each wheel.

-The modules provide simple API interfaces for the turning and moving straight movements and also for scanning the surrounding or stearing a servo.
+The modules provide simple APIs for the turning and moving straight movements and also for scanning the surrounding or stearing a servo.
 Have a look at the :ref:`Examples` section for some code examples.